-2.3 Calculation of objective parameters
+2.3.
+Calculation of objective parameters

-Based on all recordings at the 6 points of investigation 433 single tramway pass-by's were extracted from the recorded database.
-Basic sound pressure parameters (Maximum, A-weighted and C-weighted energy-equivalent sound level) were calculated for every single tramway pass-by.
-In addition to standard sound parameters (SPL), psychoacoustic parameters (loudness, roughness, sharpness, tonality and fluctuation strength) were analyzed for all single passing tramways by means of the Psychoacoustics Module of the ArtemiS Analysis System (HEAD acoustics).
+Based on all recordings at the 5 points of investigation 372 single tramway pass-bys of 1 min duration were extracted from the recorded database.

+Basic sound pressure parameters (Maximum, Aweighted and C-weighted energy-equivalent sound level) were calculated for every single tramway pass-by.

+In addition to standard sound parameters (SPL), psychoacoustic parameters (loudness, roughness, sharpness, tonality and fluctuation strength) were analyzed for all single passing tramways by means of the Psychoacoustics Module of the ArtemiS Analyses System (HEAD acoustics).

-Finally, measured vibrations were analyzed based on Wm-weighted acceleration (ÖNORM S 9012) with time weighting slow, but also with fast time weighting to compare with German standards.
+Finally measured vibrations were calculated based on Wm-weighted acceleration (ÖNORM S 9012) with slow but also with fast time weightings to compare with German standards.

-3. RESULTS
+3. Results

-The mean of Wm-weighted acceleration measurements shows slightly different levels for the 6 measuring points.
-This is mainly due to different housing conditions/characteristics and differences in velocity levels of trams per each measuring point.
-Overall, the results show, that mean peak acceleration levels of "New Trams" are a bit higher than those from "Old Trams" at most measuring points.
+In Table 1 the mean of weighted peak acceleration shows slightly different levels for the 5 measuring points.
+This is mainly due to different housing conditions/characteristics and differences in velocity levels of tramways per measuring point.
+Overall, the results show that mean peak accelerations of "New Trams" are a bit higher than those from "Old Trams".
 However, all mean peak values are slightly above the noticing level outlined by the Austrian standard (ÖNORM S 9012).

-The fast time weighting (as used in the German standard) indicates that a slight underestimation of (potentially noticeable) peak exposure can occur with the slow time weighting.
+The additional fast time weighting (as used in the German standard) indicates that a slight